rameshkr1994/Data-Science-Cookbook/Git/Git-Commands.md

 ```

-### Hot to stop tracking and ignore changes to a file in Git - Create a `.gitignore` file
+### How to stop tracking and ignore changes to a file in Git - Create a `.gitignore` file
 First create a `.gitignore` file:
 ```bash
 project $ touch .gitignore